 Eco adventure camping

-You can bring your own tents or hire one from us.
-Please bear in mind that this is not a glamping option and you will still need to pitch your own tents.
-All tents will need to be booked in advance.
+You can bring your own tents or hire one of ours, you just need to book it in advance (please bear in mind that this is not a glamping option and you will need to pitch your own tents).

 Tree tents and hammocks

-Both the tree tents and hammocks have built-in mosquito nets and are made with durable waterproof material.
-The hammock has a 3m x 3m waterproof tarp strapped over the top providing enough cover to store your camping gear underneath.
-The tree tent hire includes an additional 3 person tent for storage of kit.
+Fancy trying something a little different?
+Why not hang out in style and hire a pre-pitched tree tent (sleeps 3) or single hammock?
+Both have built-in mosquito nets and are made with durable waterproof material keeping you warm and comfortable.
+The hammock has a 3m x 3m waterproof tarp strapped over the top providing enough cover to store your camping gear underneath and the tree tent hire includes an additional 3 person tent for storage of kit.

 If you would like to come in your own boat you can arrive directly at the campsite on the South Shore.
 There is a slip that campers can use to haul canoes and kayaks up from the beach to the lower camping pitches.
 Please be advised that boats are kept on site at your own risk.